mitvis/vistext/README.md

 -i input_type            # Chart text representation ('scenegraph', 'datatable', or 'imageonly').
 -m model_backbone        # Model architecture to finetune ('byt5', 't5', or 'bart').
 -s seed                  # Seed number.
---prefix_tuning          # Flag to use sematic prefix tuning.
+--prefix_tuning          # Flag to use sematic prefix-tuning.
 ```
-For example, to train and evaluate the `scene-graph` model with prefix tuning, run:
+For example, to train and evaluate the `scene-graph` model with prefix-tuning, run:
 ```
 bash run.sh -c text_only -b 4 -e 50 -g 4 -i scenegraph -m byt5 -s 10 --prefix_tuning
 ```
+If you are training image guided models, be sure to use the correct `conda` environment (`vistext-image_guided`).

 ### Evaluating on test set
 Call `run_test.sh` with your parameters.
 Options are:
 ```
 -p predictions_path      # Path of predictions
--f results_filename      # Filename to save results under in metrics/ --split_eval             # Flag to use for evaluating L1 and L2/L3 captions separately; only works with prefix tuning models.
+-f results_filename      # Filename to save results under in metrics/ --split_eval             # Flag to use for evaluating L1 and L2/L3 captions separately; only works with prefix-tuning models.
---prefix_tuning          # Flag to use sematic prefix tuning.
+--prefix_tuning          # Flag to use sematic prefix-tuning.
 ```

 For example, to run evaluation on the above trained model, run: